All Episodes

 Did it strike you how just utterly stupid she is?

-I mean, did that not just reach itself out of your television and grab you and say, this woman really is dumb.
+I mean, did that not just reach itself out of your television and grab you and say, man, this woman really is dumb.

-I I to be honest with you, I can't really look at her for very long.
+To be honest with you, I can't really look at her for very long.

 Well, I don't want to comment on that.

-But but um anyway, what about Gregory?
+But anyway, what about Gregory?

 That's right.